grayclee/mixed-reality/mixed-reality-docs/designing-content-for-holographic-display.md

 [TODO: Image - large area with strong white color]

 **2. Hand occlusion**
 Bright color makes the user difficult to see their hands when directly interacting with objects.
-Since user cannot see their hands, it becomes difficult to perceive the depth/distance between the hand/finger to the target surface.
-Finger Cursor compensates this issue but still challenging on bright white surface.
+Since the user cannot see their hands, it becomes difficult to perceive the depth/distance between the hand/finger to the target surface.
+Finger Cursor compensates for this issue but still challenging on a bright white surface.

 [TODO: Image - Dark & Bright theme with hand interactions]

 **3. Color uniformity**
-Because of the characteristics of holographic displays made with lights and mirrors, a large bright area can become blotchy.
+Because of the characteristics of holographic displays, a large bright area can become blotchy.

 [TODO: Image - prominent white window vs dark window through hololens display]

 ## Use semibold or bold font family

-HoloLens has display that can render content at 47 PPD(Pixels Per Degree).
-This allows your experience show beautiful high-resolution text.
-However, it is recommended to avoid thin font families such as light or semilight because the vertical strokes can jitter in small font size.
+HoloLens has a display that can render content at 47 PPD(Pixels Per Degree).
+This allows your experience to show beautiful high-resolution text.
+However, it is recommended to avoid thin font families such as light or semi-light because the vertical strokes can jitter in small font size.

 [TODO: Image - light vs semibold font example]